mpg-age-bioinformatics/htseq-tools/README.md

 #### getChromosome

-This script allows you to recover generate a fasta file for chromosome contained in a multifasta file.
+This script allows you to generate a fasta file for a chromosome contained in a multifasta file.

 Usage:
 ```